Statistics is Reborn

 Big data helps to increase both the size (i.e. number of rows) and the complexity (i.e. number of variables, tables or relations) of data.
 From the statistical viewpoint, number of non-missing rows indicates the sample size of our data which is directly proportional with the measure of statistical significance (i.e. log worth) for descriptive data indicators.
 Therefore, statistics generated by big data usually does not need to be tested via statistical hypothesis because of very low standard error due to huge sample size.
 For uni-variate analysis, it seems that we do not need to use statistical procedures to inference the big data.
 However, we must need to use many related variables together to construct statistical data indicators or models.
 For example, predictive modeling is the essence of analytic to turn large amounts of data into easy-to-use mathematical models.
 In this context, best mathematical model and most significant set of predictors can only be discovered from the complex data by the help of statistical variable selection, model fitting and evaluation algorithms.
 Therefore, the usage of statistical science and probability theory increases heavily with each passing day.

-life events and human behaviors.
-On the other hand, business intelligence (BI)
+to predict life events and human behaviors.
+On the other hand, business

 simplify and highlight the significant data as in predictive modeling, new

 innovations are still needed in terms of statistical design for these